gjohnston9/rna-mcmc/README.md

 #### Background
 - In this project, we represent RNA folding structures as [Dyck words](https://en.wikipedia.org/wiki/Dyck_language): strings of *n* 1's and *n* 0's such that no initial portion of the string contains more 0's than 1's.
 This is one of the structures that are enumerated by the [Catalan numbers](https://en.wikipedia.org/wiki/Catalan_number) - a tree representation is more intuitive for representing RNA structures, but the Dyck word representation is much easier to use for the purposes of this project.
-- We define a "0-1 move" on any of these structures as an exchange of a randomly selected 1 with a randomly selected 0, such that this exchange does not break the Dyck word property of not containing more 0's than 1's in any initial portion.
+- We define a "0-1 move" on any of these strings as an exchange of a randomly selected 1 with a randomly selected 0, such that this exchange does not break the Dyck word property of not containing more 0's than 1's in any initial portion.
 - We use an energy function that assigns a thermodynamic score to each structure.
 A lower score means that the structure is more energetically favorable, so as we model the dynamic folding of an RNA molecule into different structures, structures with lower scores are more likely to form than structures with higher scores.

 #### Outputs